 All data analyses will be performed in the statistical computing software R (R Core Team, 2022).
 An overview of all hypotheses, corresponding tests, and interpretations of possible outcomes is given in the Study Design Table.
 Instead of frequentist analysis, we decided to take the Bayesian approach.
 For this, we will determine the BF10 associated with the corresponding Bayesian t-test to obtain evidence for both null and alternative hypotheses (using the R package BayesFactor by Morey et al., 2015, with a default r-scale of 0.707 as uninformed prior using Cauchy distribution).
 More specifically, we will calculate Bayesian t-tests and extract the respective BF10.
-Importantly, considering a BF10 larger than 3 as evidence against the null hypothesis is more conservative than rejecting a null hypothesis with a conventional significance level of α = .05 in the frequentist approach (Wetzels et al., 2011).
-As explained above, we will apply the SBF+maxN approach for sequential data analysis with optional stopping in case of at least moderate evidence for or against Hypothesis 3.
-First, as dropout is more frequent in online than offline research, we will perform a dropout analysis.
-Differences in dropout rates between experimental conditions would indicate motivational confounding or technical differences (Reips, 2002).
-Dropout will be analyzed and visualized with dropR (http://dropr.eu, Reips & Bannert, 2015).
+Importantly, considering a BF10 larger than 3 as evidence against the null hypothesis is more conservative than rejecting a null hypothesis with a conventional significance level of $\alpha = .05$ in the frequentist approach for sequential data analysis with optional stopping in case of at least moderate evidence for or against Hypothesis 3all hypotheses.